RoseauTechnologies/Roseau_Load_Flow/doc/models/VoltageSource.md

 # Voltage source

-It refers to an ideal voltage source, that can maintain a fixed voltage independently of the load resistance or the output current.
+It represents an ideal voltage source that maintains a fixed voltage independently of the load resistance or the output current.

+## Connections

+A voltage source can be either star-connected or delta-connected depending on whether its phases include a neutral or not.

-## Star connection
+### Star (wye) connection

 The diagram of the star voltage source is: